joshuaeckroth/cse230-website/homework/homework-5.markdown

 (a/b) == (c/d) means (a*d) == (c*b)
 {% endhighlight %}

-Let a negative sign be carried by the numerator; keep the denominator positive.
+Keep any negative sign in the numerator; keep the denominator positive.
 (So 5/-2 should be saved as -5/2.)

 Finally, you must split your code into three files (exactly these